mwereda/Conditions.NET/README.md

 # Guards.NET

 This library provides guard clauses that could be used to guard against not expected values.
-It provides conditions for objects, strings, numerics and datatime.
+It provides conditions for objects, strings, numerics, datatime and enumerables.

 **Available checks:**